Jerry Rodenberg

 Throughout his life, Jerry was known for his carpentry and electrician skills and was a licensed Master Plumber.
 He was best loved for his homemade inventions: bike sail, mailbox extender, solar hot dog cooker, indoor fish farm, ice fishing shanty, and numerous kids toys.

-He is survived by his wife Sandy (Schmidt); children Dennis (Julie), David (Lynda), and Julie Ballweg; grandchildren Alex (Emma), Emmett Ballweg, Madeline Ballweg; sister Darlene Finch, brother Donald (Kim) and a large family of nieces, nephews, aunts, uncles.
-He is preceded in death by his father Raymond, mother Marie and sister Nancy.
+He is survived by his wife Sandy (Schmidt); children Dennis (Julie), David (Lynda), and Julie Ballweg; grandchildren Alex (Emma), Emmett Ballweg, Madeline Ballweg; sister Darlene Finch, brother Donald (Kim) and a large family of nieces, nephews, and cousins.
+He is preceded in death by his father Raymond, mother Marie, sister Nancy, Brother-in-law John Finch, nephew Thomas, and son-in-law Jeff Ballweg.

 A Funeral Service at 2:00pm at Ryan Funeral Service & Legacy Center, 6728 Mader Drive, Madison, Wisconsin on Saturday, February 28th, 2026.
 Visitation will be held at the funeral home from 1:00pm until the time of service.
 There will be a second funeral service and burial in Melrose, Wisconsin on Monday, March 2nd at the Melrose United Methodist Church.
 Visitation will take place from 10:00am until the time of service at 11:00am.
 Interment will follow the service at the Melrose cemetery.
 In lieu of flowers please send memorials to the American Heart Association or a conservation organization of your choice.